rajgupta23/2020CSB1096_2020CSB1100_2020CSB1116_Analysis-and-Implementation-of-Red-Black-Tree/README.md

 CS201 Project\
 To run the program you must have an IDE having terminal.

-After extracting code file go to src folder then open it in IDE then type main.c followed by ./a.exe
+After extracting code file go to src folder then open it in IDE then type main.c followed by ./a.exe in terminal.

 The program will ask the user to enter:\
 1 for insertion\